benhoyt/benhoyt.github.com/writings/simple-lists.md

 }
 ```

-In Python, the error would simply raise an exception that your web framework would catch (and return the Internal Server Error), and the not-found check would be a bit more succinct, something like this:
+In Python, a database error would simply raise an exception that your web framework would catch (and return the Internal Server Error), and the not-found check would be a bit more succinct, something like this:

 ```python
 lst = self.model.get_list(list_id)